ulelab/ncawareclip/README.md

 ```
 ```

 3. Create the full annotation/sequence databases you will need, and get your configuration file started using the handy helper tool.
 Supported genomes are currently: "Hs", - human, "Mm", - mouse", Dm", - Drosophila, "Dr", - Zebrafish, "Rn", - rat, "Sc" - budding yeast (SacCer3) and "Sck1" - budding yeast (SK1, used in meiotic research).
+Note: you only need to run this once for each species you analyse.
 ```
 ```